Upcoming Programmes in Preceptorship Programme for Midwives and Nurses

-An Bord Altranais (2010) states that all midwives and nurses have responsibilities with regard to teaching, support and supervision of students assigned to them.
-The purpose of this preceptorship programme is to facilitate and support midwives and nurses who give their time and expertise to facilitate learning and to supervise and assess students while on clinical placement.
+The NMBI (2014) Code of Professional Conduct and Ethics states that all midwives and nurses have a role in the guidance and direction of student midwives and nurses and must take responsibility for the care each student provides .
+The purpose of this preceptorship programme is to facilitate and support midwives and nurses who give their time and expertise to facilitate learning and to teach, supervise and assess students and take action to address any concerns identified .
 It has been identified that the most important factor influencing students’ development of professional knowledge, is the nature of support and guidance from an approachable mentor (Spouse 2001).
 It is recognised that midwives will need to be more independent, autonomous and innovative in the future (ONMSD 2011).
 Having a strong preceptorship programme in place will be vital to achieving these aims.

 Preceptorship was introduced to undergraduate nursing education in Ireland following the recommendations of the Nurse Education Forum 2001.
 Preceptorship in midwifery and nursing is a one-to-one educational relationship between an experienced midwife/nurse and a midwifery/nursing student for the purpose of clinical practice learning to facilitate in bridging the gap between theory and practice.
 The aim of clinical practice learning is to enable students develop the domains of competence and become safe, caring, competent decision-makers willing to accept personal and professional accountability for evidence-based midwifery/nursing care.
 The forum recommended that all staff who supervise students should have preparation for the role.
 In the Centre for Midwifery Education we commit to an andragogical approach to learning in which proactivity, enquiry and autonomy feature predominantly (Quinn 2013).
 As a result we acknowledge that programme participants are adult learners with existing knowledge and a wealth of experience and therefore utilise teaching strategies that encourage reflection dialogue and debate.
 Value is placed on the experience, expertise and ability of programme facilitators to impart evidence based knowledge.

-The overall aim of the preceptorship workshop is to facilitate midwives and nurses in their preceptorship role and to highlight that that the quality of the student/ staff relationship and the support within that relationship that is the factor that contributes most to student learning.
+The overall aim of the preceptorship workshop is to facilitate midwives and nurses in their preceptorship role and to highlight that the quality of the student/ midiwfe- nurse relationship and the support within that relationship is the factor that contributes most to student learning.

 On completion of this programme it is anticipated that attendees will: